ziyint/Info_repo/README.md

 make R/report.Rmd
 ```

-This will create a file called `report.html` in your `R` folder that contains the results.
+This will create a file called `report.html` in `R` folder that contains the results.

-## Information of rules in Makefile
+## Information of rules in makefile

-To get information of all rules in Makefile, you can run
+To get information of all rules in makefile, you can run

 ```bash
 make help